 Here are just a few industry use cases that location SDKs can benefit:

-- Ride-hailing and food delivery: Quality real-time location data is needed to accurately track a driver or passenger for a smooth handover, predict the ETA and optimize routes for the shortest delivery time possible.
+- Ride-hailing and delivery: Quality real-time location data is needed to accurately track a driver or passenger for a smooth handover, predict the ETA and optimize routes for the shortest delivery time possible.

 Roam.ai’s location SDK features